 Tech Deep Dive

-Karat aims to a new web3 standard of authentication and authorization called W3Auth.
+Karat is developing a new Web3 standard of authentication and authorization called W3Auth.
 This new standard allows users to sign in with Ethereum, host their data on Karat Network, and maintain complete ownership and control over their data.

-In the web2 world, we have OAuth 2.0 almost in every application. is an open standard protocol used for authorization and delegated access control.
+In the web2 World, OAuth 2.0 is used in almost every application.
+It is an open standard protocol used for authorization and delegated access control.
 It allows a client application to access a user's resources on a separate web application, without the need for the user's credentials to be shared with the client application.
 OAuth 2.0 is widely used by web and mobile applications to access resources hosted on third-party web applications.
-Whenever you see login with Gmail, Facebook, or Twitter, oAuth 2.0 is used under the hood.
+Whenever you see a login screen that allows you to sign in through Gmail, Facebook, or Twitter, OAuth 2.0 is the standard of authentication being used.

 Auth in Web3

-- Upload your data to Karat Network: Your data will be encrypted using MPC technology and uploaded to decentralized storage solutions such as Ceramic.
-The smart contract on Karat Network controls access to the user's data based on the permission granted by the user.
+- Upload data to Karat Network: The user's data is encrypted using MPC technology and uploaded to decentralized storage solutions, such as Ceramic.
+The smart contract on Karat Network controls access to the user's data based on permissions granted by the user.

 - Rewards: Users can earn rewards for participating in the network by providing access to their data.
 These rewards can be in the form of Karat tokens or other incentives.